Mesa Verde National Park: Archaic

-6000 BC marks the beginning of the Archaic period in North America.
+6000 BCE marks the beginning of the Archaic period in North America.
 Archaeologists differ as to the origin of the Mesa Verde Archaic population; some believe they developed exclusively from local Paleo-Indians, called the Foothills Mountain Complex, but others suggest that the variety of projectile points found in Mesa Verde indicates influence from surrounding areas, including the Great Basin, the San Juan Basin, and the Rio Grande Valley.
 The Archaic people probably developed locally, but were also influenced by contact, trade, and intermarriage with immigrants from these outlying areas.

 The early Archaic people living near Mesa Verde utilized the atlatl and harvested a wider variety of plants and animals than the Paleo-Indians had while retaining their primarily nomadic lifestyle.
 They inhabited the outlying areas of the Mesa Verde region, but also the mountains, mesa tops, and canyons, where they created rock shelters and rock art, and left evidence of animal processing and chert knapping.
 Environmental stability during the period drove population expansion and migration.
 Major warming and drying from 5000 to 2500 might have led middle Archaic people to seek the cooler climate of Mesa Verde, whose higher elevation brought increased snowpack that, when coupled with spring rains, provided relatively plentiful amounts of water.

 By the late Archaic, more people were living in semi-permanent rock shelters that preserved perishable goods such as baskets, sandals, and mats.
 They started to make a variety of twig figurines that usually resembled sheep or deer.
 The late Archaic is marked by increased trade in exotic materials such as obsidian and turquoise.
 Marine shells and abalone from the Pacific coast made their way to Mesa Verde from Arizona, and the Archaic people worked them into necklaces and pendants.
 Rock art flourished, and people lived in rudimentary houses made of mud and wood.
 Their early attempts at plant domestication eventually developed into the sustained agriculture that marked the end of the Archaic period, c.
 1000.